Dearly Beloved — Excerpt

 BANBERRY

-To see through time in both directions, knowing the ending as it begins because we’ve been here before: what shall it be this time.
-A scar? heterochromia? a slightly longer finger? a laugh? will you tune her vocal chords if you don’t like her giggle? shall it be a dimple that craters the face? a strand of silver hair?
+To see through time in both directions, knowing the ending as it begins because we’ve been here before: what shall it be this time?
+A scar? heterochromia? a slightly longer finger? a laugh? will you tune her vocal chords if you don’t like her giggle? cover a dimple that dares a crater? a staring strand of silver hair?
 Or will it be another birthmark, you cankered heartbreaker?

 RODERICK